GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 with the PTHA18?
 Here we explain this by considering the tsunami max-stage exceedance-rates at the point offshore of Tonga.

-In the full PTHA, we can compute the max-stage exceedance rates at this point as follows:
+In the full PTHA, we can compute the max-stage exceedance rates at this point as:

 ```r
 stage_seq = seq(0.1, 20, by=0.1)